 The Natural Sciences Program leads to the Master of Science degree.
-Course work is selected from the allied fields of biology, paleontology, geology, earth systems science, and geographic information systems.
+Coursework is selected from the allied fields of biology, paleontology, geology, earth systems science, and geographic information systems (GIS).
 Areas of curriculum strength include ecology, genetics, systematics, sedimentary geology, paleontology, environmental geology, environmental science, and GIS.

 The Natural Sciences Program emphasizes ecology-oriented areas of biology and field-oriented geology—particularly sedimentology, stratigraphy, and paleontology.
 Fieldwork is emphasized because it provides a first-hand experience with biological and geological phenomena that cannot be satisfactorily grasped or understood solely from classroom or laboratory study.
 Throughout the natural sciences curriculum, students are encouraged to develop an open-minded and investigative approach in the application of the scientific method to the resolution of biological and geologic problems.
 Multiple working hypotheses are encouraged.
 The goal is to prepare students for effective careers in teaching or government.

-In cooperation with the Walla Walla University Marine Station at Anacortes, Washington, facilities are available for marine courses and research by graduate students of the Department of Earth and Biological Sciences.
+In cooperation with the Walla Walla University Marine Station at Anacortes, Washington, facilities are available for marine courses and research by graduate students in the Department of Earth and Biological Sciences.

 In addition to Loma Linda University admission requirements, the applicant must also complete the following requirements:

-Some of the courses listed above may be taken during residence at Loma Linda University, with approval of the admissions committee.
+Some prerequisite courses may be taken during residence at Loma Linda University, with approval of the admissions committee.